Joy to the World (Faith Hill album)

-Joy to the World is the first Christmas album and seventh overall studio album by American country music singer Faith Hill.
+Joy to the World is the first Christmas album and seventh studio album by American country music singer Faith Hill.
 It features the U.S. Adult Contemporary #1 hit, "A Baby Changes Everything".
 The album was certified Gold by RIAA on December 4, 2008, and as of November 2016, it has sold 762,000 copies in the US.

 Background

 A couple tracks from Joy to the World have been available as free downloads as part of special promotions.
 In late November, for a limited period of time, "Joy to the World" (single) was available for free digital download as part of a "holiday mixtape" created by Oprah Winfrey.
 For a week beginning on December 9, 2008, the song "O Holy Night was available for free digital download from iTunes as their "Holiday Single of the Week".